AndrewPodner/prophet21/README.md

 Fork this repository and send a pull request.
 Feel free to help with issues on the issue tracker or to-do's in the individual files.
  Orignal contributions are also welcome.
 My intent is to make this repo useful for the P21 community at large

 * Comment any code you submit
 * Make sure it is easy for someone to adapt to their deployment
 * Please submit well-formed readable code

 ##Thanks/Credits
 * Michael Dean: great developer for P21 who posted some of the DB restore code [http://www.ydbconsultant.com]
 * David Klee: super genius on stack performance, gave me some of the SQL performance stuff [http://www.heraflux.com/]
 * Epicor: [http://www.epicor.com/default.aspx]
+* Others: Credit is given to others in individual files as appropriate.

 ##License
 This repository is subject to the MIT License.
 See license.md in this repository for details.
 For more information on